What is a PIP

 For most pairs a pip is equivalent to 0.01% or 1/100th of one percent, this value is also commonly referred to as BPS.
 A basis point (BPS) refers to a common unit of measure for interest rates and of their financial percentages.
 One BPS is equal to 1/100th of 1% or 0.01% (0.0001) and denotes a percentage change in the exchange rate.

 As mentioned, a pip is equivalent to a change of 1 point in fourth decimal in the exchange rate of the currency pair.
-Keeping that in mind here is how we calculate a pip move as well as price moves:
+Keeping that in mind here is how we calculate a pip move as well as price moves in forex trading:

 Calculating forex price moves